vasekp/genetic/README.md

 # Introduction

-This is a simple genetic algorithm framework written in C++14 and intending to be generic, thread-safe and simple to use.
+This is a simple genetic algorithm framework written in C++14 and intending to be generic, parallelized, and simple to use.
 The encoding, and indeed any internal structure of the candidate and fitness, are completely up to the particular implementation.
 Both single- and multi-objective searches are supported.